Supporters and supporting institutions

 Thomas Möllmann, a special teacher was present at an introduction in Filderklinik in 2005.
 He was so moved by the glasses that he brought some of his pupils for metal colour light therapy in the Filderklinik.
 Through his engagement metal colour light therapy was introduced into a number of curative institutions and his long experience with the glasses in curative work has contributed to the development of this therapy.

 The art therapist Hazel Adams introduced metal colour light therapy to England and the Blackthorn Medical Centre in Maidstone, Kent.
 Her great efforts made it possible for Blackthorn to have the entire set of 12 coloured glass panels to work with from the beginning.
 In 2015 Hazel Adams opened a new practice in the Helios Medical Centre in Bristol.
+The practice closed in 2021 and the glasses panels were moved to the newly established Grace Garden School, a new initiative in practical therapeutic education based in Bristol and part of the Ruskin Mill Trust.
+In September 2024, an upper grade for Grace Garden School was established in the former Helios Centre with 5 new MCLT glasses.
+The Ruskin Mill Trust has also facilitated the launch of a new independent medical initiative where these therapies have been made available to the wider public.
 Dr. David McGavin (formerly in Maidstone) and Dr. Frank Mulder support the work with metal colour light and are active in the therapeutic training.

 Through the engagement of Gertrud Mau, curative eurythmist and colour therapist in the Hague, this therapy is offered and is becoming known in Holland.